araujocode/philosophical-topic-modeling/README.md

+# Philo Topic Modeling

+A Streamlit app for topic modeling of Stanford Encyclopedia of Philosophy entries using LDA/NMF and document clustering.

+---

 ## Summary

-This guide shows how to clone the repo, create and activate a Python virtual environment, install dependencies (including resolving scikit-learn build errors on Windows), install GNU make for Windows, run the scraper, launch the Streamlit app, and execute tests.
-It also covers troubleshooting for common Windows-specific problems (compiler errors, missing wheels, activation commands).
+This guide walks you through:

+1. Cloning the repo
+2. Creating & activating a Python virtual environment
+3. Installing dependencies (with Windows-specific build tips)
+4. Running the scraper to populate the database
+5. Launching the Streamlit app
+6. Running tests
+7. Troubleshooting common Windows issues

 ---